 Plug Spawn: Grow Mushrooms on Logs & Stumps

-Fungi Perfecti offers plug spawn of a number of hardy mushroom species: Reishi, Maitake, Lion's Mane, Shiitake, Pearl, Blue and Phoenix Oyster, Chicken of the Woods and Turkey Tail.
-These sterilized birch plugs are spirally grooved and fully colonized by pure mushroom mycelium, and are available in packages of approximately 100 dowels (our Shiitake Plug Spawn is also available in packages of approximately 1000 dowels).
+Fungi Perfecti offers plug spawn of a number of hardy mushroom species: Reishi, Maitake, Lion's Mane, Shiitake, Pearl, Blue and Phoenix Oyster and Turkey Tail.
+These sterilized birch plugs are spirally grooved and fully colonized by pure mushroom mycelium, and are available in packages of approximately 100 and approximately 1000 dowels.
 Our Plug Spawn comes complete with our user-friendly, fully illustrated 14-page instruction booklet.

 Shiitake mushrooms growing on oak logs

 By using the dowels to inoculate cut hardwood logs or stumps, mushroom mycelium can be encouraged to grow throughout or colonize the wood.
 Once the wood is fully colonized (typically 9-12 months) mushrooms will spring forth from cracks or channels in the wood.
 Generally, the best time of year to inoculate logs and stumps is in the Spring, after your last hard frost.
 However, you can inoculate your logs any time up to 30-45 days before consistently (i.e. 'round the clock) freezing temperatures set in for the Winter.
 The idea is to allow the mushroom mycelium growing on the Plug Spawn time to establish itself in its new home before it goes into dormancy over the Winter.
 Logs can be left outdoors over the Winter, under a layer of straw or a burlap tarp, shade cloth or other vapor-permeable cover (do not use plastic tarps: this can cause mold to form).
 In areas where the Winter is exceptionally harsh, logs can be stored in a shed, barn, garage or other outbuilding.